DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 by the host and defines the size of the compute shader thread group.

-Please refer to [this page](https://docs.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-id3d11devicecontext-dispatch) for explanation of groupd index, group thread index and other compute shader specific elements.
+Please refer to [this page](https://docs.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-id3d11devicecontext-dispatch) for explanation of group index, group thread index and other compute shader specific elements.

 ### Moving Particles